 Dr. Luskin’s perspective

 I am not writing this post to let you off of the hook.
 The past is done and there is nothing you can do about it.
-Dr. Luskin, a friend of mine and author of Forgive for Good summed it up nicely at one of the workshops my wife and I put on with him at Omega.
+Dr. Luskin, a friend of mine and author of Forgive for Good summed it up nicely at one of the workshops my wife and I put on with him at the Omega Institute.
 Here is a rough version of his thoughts.

 “It is tragedy to have your life ruined by your parents.
 However to hold on to it 50 years later does not make any sense.
 It is fine to be upset that they harmed you until you were 18 years old.
 Then you must acknowledge that you took over and continued to ruin your own life.”